 In a year when the World Wide Web was invented, the Berlin Wall came down and the very first episode of The Simpsons was aired, Rachel was recruited to the Saffron Building Society team.
 She joined for 3 years and is still here 30 years on!

 In a career that has developed in different areas of the business Rachel was a mortgage officer for her first 10 years.
-After several promotions she was seconded into the arrears team in the 1990’s, she later managed the savings team before moving into product where she plays an active role today.
+After several promotions she ended up managing the savings team before moving into product where she plays a very active role today.

 Rachel is now a product manager involved in the life cycle of a savings product from concept to delivery.
 This involves work with focus groups to discover what customers want; building the best savings product to meet their needs; bringing it to market; promoting the new product then monitoring its performance.